telent/nixwrt/FAQ.md

 stuff like that) but it's a read-only "appliance" where to change anything I build a new image.

-Some of the packages are from Nixpkgs (some others are custom).
+Most of the packages are from Nixpkgs (some others are custom).
 There's a "service" abstraction a bit like NixOS but not the same (we use Monit not systemd as service manager).
-We build our own kernels, because we need to do complicated things with merging huge swathes of OpenWRT patches into them and it was easier to do this starting from the upstream kernel build than to understand the Nix special kernel sauce.
+We build our own kernels, because we need to do complicated things with merging huge swathes of OpenWrt patches into them and it was easier to do this starting from the upstream kernel build than to understand the Nix special kernel sauce.